Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Introduction

 In 1969, Stein \cite{s69} proved that the converse of Wiener's $L\log L$ inequality \eqref{25eq1} is also true, that is, if $f$ is integrable and is supported on some finite ball $B$ and $\int_B\mathcal{M} f(x)\,dx<\infty$, then there exists a positive constant $C$ such that

-These Hardy--Littlewood maximal inequalities and Wiener--Stein $L\log L$ inequalities have a lot of significant applications in harmonic analysis, complex analysis, operator theory and partial differential equations; see \cite{ah96,bgs2,hwyy,of97,swbook}.

-The term ``fractal" was coined by the mathematician Benoit Mandelbrot in 1975, deriving from the Latin word ``fractus," which means broken or fragmented.
-Essentially, fractals are fascinating mathematical objects that exhibit self-similarity at different scales, meaning that as we zoom into a fractal, we discover smaller copies of the whole structure repeated infinitely within itself.
-Based on the above characteristics, fractals can be employed to approach to the true characteristics and states for complex systems.
-In particular, fractals produce a much closer representation of shapes in nature and have been successfully used to model natural phenomena characterised by irregularity and self-similarity, such as coastlines, clouds, mountains, biological structures and so on; see \cite{Man,Fal}.
-Therefore, in recent years, there has been growing interest in developing analysis on fractals; see, for example, \cite{Bar,Kig,Ru} and a series of significant works by Strichartz \cite{Str2,Str3,Str4}.
+On another hand, fractals are fascinating mathematical objects that exhibit irregularity and self-similarity at different scales.
+Thus, fractals can be employed to approach the true characteristics and states for complex systems.
+Therefore there has been growing interest in developing analysis on fractals; see, for example, a series of significant works by Strichartz \cite{Str2,Str3,Str4}.

-In this paper, we follow the line of Strichartz and develop analysis related to Hardy--Littlewood maximal operator on self-similar fractal set $K$.
-To be specific, this paper aims to establish quantitative strong type and weak type Hardy--Littlewood maximal inequalities on the self-similar fractal set $K\subset \R^d$ equipped with singular probability measures $\mu$ or even Hausdorff contents $H^{\alpha}_\mu$.
-As applications, we give the Lebesgue differentiation theorem on $K$, and via the Hardy--Littlewood maximal operator, we characterize Lebesgue--Choquet spaces and Zygmund spaces on given self-similar set $K\subset \R^d$, that is, Wiener's $L\log L$ inequality and its converse inequality due to Stein in 1969 for Hardy--Littlewood maximal operator on $K$ are also obtained.
-These results, obtained on this paper, have a wide range of applications, since the self-similar fractal set $K$ under consideration includes many well-known fractal sets, such as middle-three Cantor sets, symmetric Cantor set, middle-forth Cantor sets and generalized Sierpi\'{n}ski carpet and so on.
+In this paper, we follow the line of Strichartz and develop analysis related to Hardy--Littlewood maximal operator on p.c.f. self-similar fractal set $K\subset \R^d$.
+To be specific, this paper aims to establish quantitative strong type and weak type Hardy--Littlewood maximal inequalities on the p.c.f. self-similar fractal set $K\subset \R^d$ equipped with Hausdorff contents $H^{\alpha}_\mu$.
+As applications, we characterize Lebesgue--Choquet spaces and Zygmund spaces on given self-similar set $K\subset \R^d$, that is, Wiener's $L\log L$ inequality and its converse inequality due to Stein in 1969 for Hardy--Littlewood maximal operator on $K$ are also obtained.
+These results, obtained on this paper, have a wide range of applications, since the symmetric Cantor set, middle-forth Cantor sets, generalized Sierpi\'{n}ski carpet, Sierpi\'{n}ski gasket and Vicsek set and so on are examples of the set $K$ under consideration.
+More details on these examples will be given in Section 2.1.

-We shall briefly sketch the main difficulties in this paper: \begin{enumerate}[(1)] \item [\textup{(a)}] dyadic decomposition technique, the most fundamental tool for proving the classical maximal inequalities in Euclidean spaces, cannot be directly applied to self-similar fractal sets;